20% off on your next Trip. Hurry up and book a tour before the time is up! T&C Applied. Book your Tour

 Ha Long Bay, Vietnam

-2. Hoi An
+2. Hoi An – A Town Frozen in Time

 Hoi An, Vietnam

-3. Hanoi
+3. Hanoi – Old Meets New

 Vietnam’s capital mixes ancient temples with French colonial buildings and modern developments.
-The Old Quarter with its 36 streets named after trades, is the heart of Hanoi.
-And one of the most interesting places in Vietnam to explore.
+The Old Quarter, with its 36 streets named after trades, is the heart of Hanoi and one of the most interesting places in Vietnam to explore.

 Ariel View of Hanoi

-4. Sapa
+4. Sapa – Mountain Paradise

 Sapa, Vietnam

-5. Ho Chi Minh City
+5. Ho Chi Minh City – The Busy Southern City

 Formerly called Saigon, Ho Chi Minh City is full of energy and business spirit.
-As Vietnam’s largest city and economic center, it offers a different feel.
-Compared to the more traditional north, making it one of the most lively places in Vietnam.
+As Vietnam’s largest city and economic center, it offers a different feel compared to the more traditional north, making it one of the most lively places in Vietnam.

 Night time in Ho Chi Minh City